AlexHolly007/Digital-Net/README.md

 ## Step 5
 Run the Digital_Net script with the needed arguments to receive the finished video.
-`python3 Digital_Net.py -v /path/to/originalVideo -m /path/to/trainedYoloModel -o /path/to/outputfile`
+`python3 Digital_Net.py -v /path/to/originalVideo -m /path/to/trainedYoloModel -o OutputFileName`